76 Artificial Intelligence Examples Shaking Up Business Across Industries

 Zeta Global is a marketing tech company with an international presence that reaches from the United States to Belgium and India.
 It incorporates AI into its cloud-based platform that brings together solutions to support customer acquisition and retention strategies.
 For example, Zeta Global’s predictive AI capabilities help businesses target the right customers and recommend actions that will foster strong customer relationships.

 Connectivity company Spectrum, which provides telephone, television and internet services, uses AI on multiple levels.
-For example, Spectrum Reach, the company’s advertising branch partnered with video studio Waymark to offer AI-enabled custom TV ad production service for businesses.
-The company says it has also been using AI technology to enhance the customer experience, “making it easier and more convenient for subscribers to manage their Spectrum services.”
+For example, Spectrum Reach, the company’s advertising branch partnered with video studio Waymark to offer an AI-enabled platform that allows businesses to quickly develop TV commercials with voiceovers.

-Prosodica’s contact center technology offers customers a voice and speech engine that provides insight into customer interactions.
+Prosodica’s contact center technology offers companies a voice and speech engine that provides insight into customer interactions.
 Using AI to help businesses improve customer experiences, Prosodica also supplies clients with interactive data visualizations to identify areas of risk.
-Its enterprise-grade solution assists customers with identifying follow-up opportunities and reducing the risk of failed calls.
+Its enterprise-grade solution assists clients with identifying follow-up opportunities and reducing the risk of failed calls.

 EliseAI uses an AI-powered assistant to relieve marketing teams of communication duties.
 It interacts with prospects and customers via email, contact forms, texting and phone calls.
 In addition, EliseAI can also reschedule meetings, send follow-up messages and share instructions.
 As a result, marketing teams can focus on more urgent needs while entrusting EliseAI to maintain constant communication with top leads and customers.